Linear Discriminant Analysis with the Randomized Kaczmarz Method: Abstract

 \section{Abstract}

-We present sketched linear discriminant analysis, an iterative randomized approach to binary-class Gaussian model linear discriminant analysis (LDA) for very large data.
-We harness a least squares formulation and mobilize the stochastic gradient descent framework.
-Therefore, we obtain a randomized classifier with performance that is very comparable to that of full data LDA while requiring access to only one row of the training data at a time.
-We present convergence guarantees for the sketched predictions on new data within a fixed number of iterations.
-These guarantees account for both the Gaussian modeling assumptions on the data and algorithmic randomness from the sketching procedure.
-Finally, we demonstrate performance with varying step-sizes and numbers of iterations.
-Our numerical experiments demonstrate that sketched LDA can offer a very viable alternative to full data LDA when the data may be too large for full data analysis.
+We present a randomized Kaczmarz method for linear discriminant analysis (rkLDA), an iterative randomized approach to binary-class Gaussian model linear discriminant analysis (LDA) for very large data.
+We harness a least squares formulation and mobilize the stochastic gradient descent framework to obtain a randomized classifier with performance that can achieve comparable accuracy to that of full data LDA.
+We present analysis for the expected change in the LDA discriminant function if one employs the randomized Kaczmarz solution in lieu of the full-data least squares solution that accounts for both the Gaussian modeling assumptions on the data and algorithmic randomness.
+Our analysis shows how the expected change depends on quantities inherent in the data such as the scaled condition number and Frobenius norm of the input data, how well the linear model fits the data, and choices from the randomized algorithm.
+Our experiments demonstrate that rkLDA can offer a viable alternative to full data LDA on a range of step-sizes and numbers of iterations.